s60sc/ESP32-CAM_MJPEG2SD/README.md

 ## Installation and Use

-Note: Needs `arduino-esp32` Stable Release v1.0.6 and Partition Scheme: `Minimal SPIFFS (...)` to compile.
+Note: Updated for `arduino-esp32` Stable Release v2.0.0, compile with Partition Scheme: `Minimal SPIFFS (...)`.

 Download files into the Arduino IDE sketch location, removing `-master` from the folder name.
 The included sketch `ESP32-CAM_MJPEG2SD.ino` is derived from the `CameraWebServer.ino` example sketch included in the Arduino ESP32 library.